 But enough of that.
 I bought some more mustard seeds and started again.

 I hope you enjoy this different way of preparing cabbage.
-This dish goes perfectly with any roast dinner.
+This buttered cabbage and leek recipe goes perfectly with any roast dinner.
 I like to serve it with lamb shanks in minted gravy, or with this crispy pork knuckle.
 And it adds extra oomph to a well-risen toad-in-the-hole.

 How to prepare buttered cabbage and leeks with mustard seeds